Below is a photographic copy of the original

 Clumsily consistent with the Scientific American integrity

-detailed below is the journal's latest ploy:
+detailed below is the journal's latest ploy [as of 2007]:

 its own publishing record, to continue hiding from its readers